-And the point here is if you want to enjoy your eero to the fullest, you’ll have to pay another $120/year and give away even more personal information, making it the most costly Wi-Fi solutions.
+And the point here is if you want to enjoy your eero to the fullest, you'll have to pay another $120/year and give away even more personal information, making it the most costly Wi-Fi solution.
 And not exactly an amazing one to begin with.

 Amazon eero Pro 6’s performance: No surprises here

 Considering the eero Pro 6's hardware specs and its lack of a multi-gig port, there's no way the router can wow anybody in Wi-Fi throughputs.
 And that was the case in my testing.

 Still, this router did well for what it is, compared to other Wi-Fi 6 mesh routers.